bertdev/my-car-value/README.md

 When he manages to sell, he can send a report so that the data from this sale will help the posterior users and this data will be analyzed and approved by an admin user.

+In this project, I learn more about nest concepts like guards, interceptors, data serialization, cookies, config module, custom components, and so forth.

 ## Installation